Getting head-turning 360 waves is no easy task. It requires patience, perseverance, and good tools to get you there.

 It seems wise to mention here that creating waves is not an uphill task, it just needs practice along with the right type of brush.
 However, make sure not to use the brush hardly on your scalp as it can result in damaging your hair follicles.
 Being gentle is the key.

 Experiment with different hairstyles as one brush can be better for one particular style of hair rather than another.
 Keep experimenting until you achieve what you have in your mind.

-We know that you can increase the stiffness of brush as you move in your waves journey.
+We know that you can increase the stiffness of the brush as you move in your waves journey.
 Soft brushes are good for fresh and low cuts.
 Hard brushes, on the other hand, are better for wolfing.
 However, medium brushes are your all-purpose brushes as you can use them in literally all stages of your wave process.